parallel-protocol/bridging-module/README.md

 ## Contracts

-The [`BridgeableToken.sol`](./contracts/tokens/BridgeableToken.sol) allow a principal token to be bridgeable by leveraging on [LayerZero's OFT standard](https://docs.layerzero.network/v2/home/protocol/contract-standards#oft) with custom mint/burn limit.
+The [`BridgeableToken.sol`](./contracts/tokens/BridgeableToken.sol) allow a principal token to be bridgeable by leveraging on [LayerZero's OFT standard](https://docs.layerzero.network/v2/home/protocol/contract-standards#oft) with custom credit/debit limits.
 See the [BridgeableToken documentation](./docs/bridgeableToken/README.md) for more details.

 ## Getting Started